aarontgrogg/NoLoJS/_components/scroll-spy-nav/basic/index.md

 baseline: ['scroll-target-group', 'scroll-marker-targets']
 ---

-# Scroll Spy - Basic
+# Scroll Spy - Nav Menu
 Create a navigation menu that automatically highlights the current section of the page, as the user scrolls, requiring no special HTML, and no JS at all.